Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 1 pint cherry tomatoes

-- 1 pound chicken thighs, chopped into 1-inch pieces
+- 1 pound chicken thighs boneless, skinless, chopped into 1-inch pieces

 - 2 tablespoons extra-virgin olive oil